EU-EDPS/website-evidence-collector/README.md

 - optionally store web pages matching the keywords in markdown format, see <https://justmarkup.com/articles/2019-01-04-using-puppeteer-to-crawl-pages-and-save-them-as-markdown-files/>
 - [puppeteer does not fully support PDF and downloads](https://github.com/puppeteer/puppeteer/issues/2794), so that if `--max` is used to browse random links, the script skips links to content with different mime type than `text/html` and scans effectively less pages
 - client-side redirects using e.g. `<meta http-equiv="refresh" content="1;URL='https://example.com'"/>` are followed, but not mentioned in the output
+- in releases after v1.0.0, the option `--quiet` has no effect any longer – instead debug output is printed to STDERR and can only be disregarded with `2> /dev/null`

+## Third-Party Software

+The following software extends WEC to cover further use cases.
+It is developed independently of the WEC and is not tested or approved by the WEC developers.

+- Test Runner to automated Website Evidence Collector for continuous testing <https://github.com/perploug/wec-testrunner>
+- A tool to launch website-evidence-collector on several URLs or Sitemaps and generate a full report <https://github.com/ovh/website-evidence-collector-batch>
+- A tool that incorporates many ideas of the WEC (but not the WEC itself) to analyse websites <https://github.com/the-markup/blacklight-collector>
+- Dashboard to monitor several sites of your organisation for privacy requirements like third parties, cookies and just plain privacy violators <https://github.com/vincentcox/privacy-dashboard>

 ## Resources for Developers